levkk/pg-logical-manager/README.md

 ### Basic features

 You can easily list, create, drop, disable, and enable subscriptions.
 These sit directly on top of Postgres primitives (i.e. `CREATE SUBSCRIPTION`, `DROP SUBSCRIPTION`, etc.) and are fairly well-known.
+You can also list tables in source/destination and list columns in those tables.

 ### Advanced (read risky) features